cresia/memoryMatch/README.md

-# Finding Nemo Memory Match
+# Finding Nemo Match
  - Live site: http://memorymatch.kimcodes.life/

+# Description:
 Memory matching cards with Finding Nemo Theme.
 Users are able to match pairs of cards with timer that shows the statictics of the first top five high scores.

 # Getting Started